 - The books from Herculaneum.

-- Philodemus une bibliographie des principales oeuvres de Philodème de Gadara par Annick Monet.
+- Philodemus une bibliographie des principales oeuvres de Philodème de Gadara, by Annick Monet.

 - The T(hesaurus) H(erculanensium) V(oluminum) Project, hosts digitized versions of an increasing number of texts of Herculaneum papyri.
-Designed for those who have suggestions for emendations and interpretation of the texts, the site enters the best texts available, displayed in the columnar format of the papyrus, and allows users to suggest improvements; it also supports searches of the digitized texts.
+Designed for those who have suggestions for emendations and interpretation of the texts, the site enters the best texts available, displayed in the columnar format of the papyrus, and allows users to suggest improvements.

 - The Centro Internazionale per lo Studio dei Papiri Ercolanesi, (CISPE), a website with references to publications, images, links and news of events related to the papyri.